zio/zio/docs/datatypes/contextual/index.md

 def foo: ZIO[ServiceA, Nothing, Int] = ???

-// Requires ServiceB and ServiceC and produces a value of type String def bar: ZIO[ServiceB with ServiceC, Throwable, String] = ???
+// Requires ServiceB and ServiceC and produces a value of type String def bar: ZIO[ServiceB & ServiceC, Throwable, String] = ???

 // Requires ServicB and produces a value of type Double def baz(a: Int, b: String): ZIO[ServiceB, Nothing, Double] = ???

-// Requires ServiceB and ServiceB and ServiceC and produces a value of type Double val myApp: ZIO[ServiceA with ServiceB with ServiceC, Throwable, Double] = for {
+// Requires ServiceB and ServiceB and ServiceC and produces a value of type Double val myApp: ZIO[ServiceA & ServiceB & ServiceC, Throwable, Double] = for {
     a <- foo
     b <- bar